Browse an alphabetical listing of faculty members by name:

 Wendy Griswold, sociology, investigates the social context of literary production and reception in anglophone West Africa.
 Her book, Bearing Witness: Readers, Writers, and the Nigerian Novel, received the 2002 Best Book award in cultural sociology the American Sociological Association.

-Brian Hanson, Associate Director, Buffett Center for International and Comparative Studies and Lecturer in Political Science.
+Brian Hanson, Director of Programs, Operations, & Research, Buffett Center for International and Comparative Studies and lecturer in Political Science.
 Hanson's research and teaching interests are in fields of international relations and comparative political economy.
 He teaches courses on international political economy, globalization, and the changing role of the state in world politics.

 Stephen Hill Assistant Director, Office of Fellowships, focuses on the interface between Tanzanian music and nationalism, with special reference to the Wamatengo in southwestern Tanzania.
 His work shows how music reflects and aids the comprehension of new realities during periods of broad social upheaval.
 His other research interests include the role of gender in musical choices and how historical circumstances may stimulate musical action.